lagadic/vrep_ros_bridge/README.md

 ##Installation

 Note: The Ubuntu version used is 13.04.
-It works also with 12.04 and 14.04.
+It is tested also with 12.04 and 14.04 (with ROS Indigo).
 * <a href="#ros" target="_parent"> Install ROS </a>
 * <a href="#installation-v-rep" target="_parent"> Install V-Rep</a>
 * <a href="#Installation-plugin" target="_parent"> Install Plugin</a>